 - roach clips

-- miniature spoons with level capacities of one-tenth cubic centimeter or less
+- miniature spoons with level capacities of a one-tenth cubic centimeter or less

 - chamber pipes